 Almonds are a nutritious nut that provide manganese and vitamin E as well as monounsaturated fats and fiber.
+Almond flour is a type of nut flour made from finely ground almonds and a gluten free alternative to wheat flour or regular flour.
 They’ll give you a boost of protein — though they are also low in carbohydrates and naturally gluten free.
 Adding baking with almond flour into your routine will provide you with an assortment of health benefits and can help you cut back on carbs.
 When it comes to carbs in almond flour, for every 1/4 cup of almond flour, there are 14 grams of fat, 6 grams of protein, 6 grams of carbohydrates, and 3 grams of fiber.

 Almond flour adds texture and flavor, and is well-loved by those following a paleo diet.
 It can be used in pie crusts, cakes, cookies, pancakes, and breads.
 In addition, it can also be integrated into a variety of savory dishes, like in meatballs (instead of bread crumbs) as well as a coating for fish and chicken.